Study on the Argentine Universities Program

 Please note that the concentration program classes and fieldwork experiences are only available to participants of a specialized academic concentration.
-If you participate on a concentration, you will not be able to enroll in the optional program classes offered to students on the general academic program (i.e. Argentine and Latin American Literature, Argentine Foreign Policy or State and Society in Contemporary Argentina).
+If you participate on a concentration, with the exception of Intensive Spanish, you will not be able to enroll in the optional program classes offered to students on the general academic program (i.e. Argentine and Latin American Literature, Argentine Foreign Policy or State and Society in Contemporary Argentina).

 What are my housing options?